bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 ```

 Them, note:
-> (See the full code example — decorators and URLs)
+> (See the full code example — [decorators](https://github.com/spookylukey/django-views-the-right-way/tree/master/code/the_right_way/policies/decorators.py) and [URLs](https://github.com/spookylukey/django-views-the-right-way/blob/master/code/the_right_way/policies/urls.py#L18))

+- Our decorator
+  - simply _checks_
+    - _for the existence_ of an attribute on the view function
+      - that indicates that the security policy _has been applied_.
+  - I’ve defined it using a constant
+    - with _a leading underscore_ (`_`)
+    - here to indicate that you are not supposed to import this constant, but instead use it via one of several decorators that apply the policy.
+Using our “premium required” example from before, one of those decorators might look like this:

 ...